-Tool centralization is important for good quality image data and accurate structure orientation.
-Centralization in boreholes that are 4 inches or greater in diameter is accomplished through the use of stainless steel or brass sliding end bowsprings.
-In boreholes less than 4 inches diameter, plastic or rubber centralizers are used.
+Tool centralization is critical for good-quality image data and accurate structure orientation.
+Centralization in boreholes that are 10 cm or greater in diameter is accomplished through the use of stainless steel or brass sliding end bowsprings.
+In boreholes less than 10 cm in diameter, plastic or rubber centralizers are used.
 Decentralization on ATV images is indicated by vertically striped transit-time and amplitude images.
+Similar light and dark bands are observed on OTV logs when the tool is decentralized.